paradoxsolver1997/FiBridge/README.md

   <img src="https://img.shields.io/badge/SSL-self--signed-blue.svg" alt="Self-signed SSL">
 </p>

-FiBridge is a local web application for secure and convenient file and data sharing between PC and mobile devices. 🔗📱💻
+FiBridge is a **local** web application for secure and convenient file and data sharing between PC and mobile devices, only using the default browser. 🔗📱💻

+- Your PC and mobile must be connected to the same network.
+- **No** USB cable needed.
+- **No** bluetooth needed.
+- **No** additional software or app needed.
+- **No** administrative privileges needed.
+- **No** jailbreak (iOS) or root (Android) required. 🚫🔓
+- **No** privacy exclosure risks!

+Ensuring seamless flow between PC and mobile devices, FiBridge also ease your life by providing the following interesting features:

+- Generate logo embedded QR code
+- Scan QR code using your PC, when your want to open the link on PC
+- Sign your name using your finger, instead of mouse, without an apple pencil
+- Send photos from phone to PC without a USB cable
+- Save documents on your phone, using it as a wireless hard drive.
+This is especially attractive to iPhone users.
+- More to explore...

-## Features ✨
+## Main Functions ✨

 FiBridge can transfer text, (drawing) images, and files between your PC and mobile device in a fast and convenient way.
+It supports most hardware platforms and operating systems, including PC with Windows or Linux, iphone, iPad, and Android devices.
 The main features include:

 ### Text transfer via QR code scanning 📄➡️📱

-- **QR Code Generator:** Generate QR codes for text, URLs, or files to share with mobile devices. 🔳
+- **QR Code Generator:** Generate logo-embedded QR codes Locally.
+No more online QR generators! 🔳
 - **Remote Scan:** Use your phone to scan QR codes and send the result back to your PC. 📲

 ### Image transfer via drawing or signing on mobile device 🎨✍️